 Brodhead High School COVID-19 outbreak prompts switch to virtual learning

-BRODHEAD (WKOW) -- Brodhead High School will switch to virtual learning after an outbreak of COVID-19 among students.
+BRODHEAD (WKOW) -- Brodhead High School switched to virtual learning Tuesday after an outbreak of COVID-19 among students.

 The news came in a press release sent Monday evening from the Green county Health Department.